nikki93/flo/readme.md

        0       today 11:00  eat lunch
                      11:30

 Alternatively, use `td` in place of today’s date.
-You aren’t required to specify a to-date when adding an event.
+It’s not required to specify a to-date when adding an event.

     $ f watch movie,td19